sreesanthmk2020Admin/vstar/README.md

 	•	Regression test results

 This week, I’ll be working on compiling the details, as one item is under fix and another is pending validation.

-gg
+Fix is working functionally, but performance of the Previous button is significantly impacted due to the change.” gg